 Applications for Sixpence funds may be for \$75,000-\$150,000 per year and must be matched at the local level with at least the same amount.
-(Example: If an applicant requests \$100,000 from a Sixpence grant, we will expect to see a one-year budget based on the cost of \$200,000.)
+(Example: If an applicant requests \$100,000, the one-year budget would reflect a total cost of \$200,000.)
 Supplemental start-up costs may be requested for up to \$25,000 and are not required to be matched.
 The start-up funds are in addition to any grant funds requested.
-Grantees will be expected to submit six-month and twelve-month reports detailing grant progress and will be eligible for continuation funds subject to availability and the submission of a continuation plan that meets the requirements of the Trustees.
+Grantees will be expected to submit progress reports and will be eligible for continuation funds, subject to availability and the submission of a SingaSongofSixpence.org continuation plan that meets the requirements of the Trustees.
 Applications will be funded in both urban and rural areas across the state to the fullest extent possible.

-Operating funds may not be used for indirect costs which exceed the district's established rate, capital improvements, and/or purchase of buildings, land or vehicles.
+Operating funds may not be used for any indirect costs which exceed the district's established rate, capital improvements, and/or purchase of buildings, land or vehicles.
 Further information about allowable costs of various funding sources can be found in the list of resources.